serverless/blog/posts/2018-01-18-framework-example-golang-lambda-support.md

 # Why use Go for your Lambdas?

 Golang support for Lambda has been one of the most anticipated releases.
-The crowd at reInvent was ecstatic when Werner announced Golang support was coming soon.
+The crowd at re:Invent was ecstatic when Werner announced Golang support was coming soon.

 Why do people care about Golang so much?
 Simple: the combination of safety + speed.